0xCyrildev/0xcyrildev/README.md

 I build tools to answer questions I can't answer by just reading code.

-Security work, for me, isn't a checklist — it's modeling a system until you understand its invariants well enough to know exactly where they'll break.
+Security work, for me, isn't a checklist, it's modeling a system until you understand its invariants well enough to know exactly where they'll break.
 Most of what's in this profile exists because I hit a wall doing research manually and decided to write something that wouldn't hit that wall again.

 ## How I think about problems

-Model the system first — state, ownership, trust boundaries, who can call what and under what assumption.
+Model the system first.
+Analyse it's state, ownership, trust boundaries, who can call what and under what assumption.
 The checklist bugs are the easy 80%.
 The interesting bugs live in composed attack chains: things that are individually fine but break when chained across transactions, across modules, across chains.
 I'd rather spend an extra hour understanding *why* something is safe than assume it is because nothing on a checklist flagged it.

 That mindset is basically what every tool below is trying to encode.